 - 1 dipping sauce, equal amounts of spiced vinegar and soy sauce

 Mix all the marinade ingredients in a bowl.
-Take the chicken pieces and pierce a few times.
-This will allow the chicken to absorb more flavor from the marinade Place the chicken meat side down in a non-reactive baking dish (like a 9x13 pyrex).
+Take the chicken pieces and pierce a few times on the meaty side.
+This will allow the chicken to absorb more flavor from the marinade.
+Place the chicken meat side down in a non-reactive baking dish (like a 9x13 pyrex).
 Pour in the marinade all over the chicken.
-Marinate for at least 3-4 hours.
+Marinate for 3-4 hours.

-Preheat the oven to 400 F. Remove the meat from the marinade and place in a roasting tin.
+Preheat the oven to 400 F. Make the basting sauce or ready it while the chicken is roasting.
+Remove the meat from the marinade and place in a roasting tin.
 Roast the chicken for 45 minutes, basting it every 5 minutes for the last 10-15 minutes or so.
 Chicken is done when a meat thermometer inserted at the thickest part of the chicken registers 165F.
 Allow the chicken to rest for 10 minutes.